sfajfer/Master-of-Gu/gu index/Gu Index.md

 Food: <!-- TODO ->

+Keywords: [**Dao**]

 Effect: Your Strength attribute is permanently reduced by 5.
-Your maximum Soul is permanently increased by 5.
+Your maximum Soul is permanently increased by 20.
 If your Strength attribute is reduced to 0, you die.

+### Spirit Incubating Flea Gu
+*Rank 3 Catalyst*

+Cost: 5 portions

+Range: Self

+Health: 9

+Food:  <!-- TODO ->

+Effect: You transfer your soul into Spirit Incubating Flea Gu.
+Your body enters a catatonic state and effectively dies.
+If another Gu Master places Spirit Incubating Flea Gu into their aperture, you may converse with them in their head.

 :::
 \newpage